appsody/website/content/docs/stacks/stack-structure.md

 ### Stack.yaml

-The stack.yaml defines different components of the stack and which template the stack should use by default.
+The `stack.yaml` file in the top level directory defines the different attributes of the stack and which template the stack should use by default.
 See the example below:

 ```bash
 name: Sample Application Stack   # concise one line name for the stack